-The Big Shift: Candidate Former Vice President Joe Biden
+The Big Economic Shift: Candidate Former Vice President Joe Biden

 Joe Biden comes into the election from the perspective of having been the 47th vice president of the United States, in the Obama administration.
+Biden’s economic policies mirror many of the Obama administration’s policies.
 He has run for president twice before, in 1998 and 2008, and then became vice president from 2009-2017 under President Obama.
 He graduated from Syracuse University College of Law with his Juris Doctor in 1968.
 Biden then worked as a public defender in Wilmington, and then at a law firm.
 He then became the Senator for Delaware in 1973 and in doing so became the 6th youngest senator in US history.
 He was re-elected numerous times, in 1978, 1984, 1990, 1996, 2002, and 2008.
 He was also the chairman of the Judiciary and Foreign Relations Committees during his career in the Senate.

 Biden has stated that he has, “the most progressive record of anybody running for the… anybody who would run.”
 However, Biden also promises a return to “normalcy.”
 Biden has participated in two of the Democratic debates for president and has qualified for the next round by meeting the requirements of garnering contributions from over 130,000 individuals, coming from 400 unique donors in 20 or more states and reaching 2% in at least four DNC-approved polls.
 According to Real Clear Politics, he is currently the top candidate in the national and Iowa polls.